-The general architect was John T. Rowland, a native of Jersey City.
-He was also the architect for the Jersey City Board of Education, was the center's general architect.
-Christian H. Ziegler, who succeeded Rowland in the latter post, designed the Margaret Hague Maternity Hospital and Murdoch Hall.
-The Art Deco design for the buildings with stepped setbacks on the upper floors are decorated with terrazzo floors, marble lobbies, and glass and brass railings, as well as terra-cotta engravings of Egyptian and Greek motifs and floral patterns.
-All the city-run buildings were made fireproof, an advance in public safety for its day.
+John T. Rowland, a native of Jersey City and the architect for the Jersey City Board of Education, was the center's general architect.
+Christian H. Ziegler, who succeeded Rowland, designed the Margaret Hague Maternity Hospital and Murdoch Hall.
+The Art Deco buildings feature stepped setbacks on the upper floors, terrazzo floors, marble lobbies, glass and brass railings, and terra-cotta engravings of Egyptian and Greek motifs and floral patterns.
+The city-run buildings were made fireproof, an advance in public safety for its day.

 National Register of Historic Places

-Jersey City's first hospital began in 1808 in a building intended by the Associates of the Jersey Company as a public market.
-Known as the "pest house," it treated patients affected by the cholera and small pox epidemic.
-It was located at the foot of Washington Street on Paulus Hook to isolate the patients from the rest of the community.
-After the epidemic, the pest house was used as a county poorhouse until the development of Laurel Hill in 1861.
-On December 15, 1868, the Board of Aldermen of Jersey City reclaimed the pest house as a medical facility and named it the Jersey City Charity Hospital.
+Jersey City's first hospital opened in 1808 in a building intended as a public market by the Associates of the Jersey Company.
+Known as the "pest house," it treated patients affected by cholera and smallpox epidemics.
+Its location at the foot of Washington Street in Paulus Hook isolated the patients from the community.
+The pest house later served as a county poorhouse until the development of Laurel Hill in 1861.
+On December 15, 1868, the Jersey City Board of Aldermen reclaimed the pest house as a medical facility and renamed it the Jersey City Charity Hospital.
 True to its name, its physicians contributed their services and provided free medical care.